EMD F59PH: History

-F59PHI

-The F59PHI is a variant with a fully enclosed streamlined carbody.
-The first nine units were purchased by Caltrans for use on Amtrak California services and entered service in 1994.
-Like the F59PH, the F59PHI is equipped with a secondary electrical generator – rated between 500 and 750 kW – for HEP.
+The first nine F59PHI units were purchased by Caltrans for use on Amtrak California services and entered service in 1994.
 A total of 83 locomotives were built, most for commuter rail and Amtrak corridor services on the West Coast.
 Two F59PHI locomotives were built in 1995 for Philip Morris Companies to haul the Marlboro Unlimited, a custom built luxury train to carry winners of a Philip Morris sweepstakes around the country.
 After Philip Morris cancelled the train, the units were stored before being sold to Metrolink in 1998.
 Some units are still in service with the original owners, while others have been retired.
 The 21 ex-Amtrak units were sold to Metra in 2018.

+Original owners